HiroshiOkada/simfin-tools-cli/README.md

 - `SIMFIN_API_KEY`: Your SimFin API key (required)
   - Sign up at [SimFin](https://simfin.com/)
   - Get your API key from your account settings

+## Cache Directory

+The tool uses a local cache directory (`simfin_data/`) to store downloaded datasets.
+This:
+- Reduces API calls to SimFin servers
+- Improves performance for subsequent queries
+- Persists data between runs

+The cache is automatically:
+- Created in the tool's directory if it doesn't exist
+- Updated when new data is available from SimFin
+- Reused when the data is still current

+You can safely delete the `simfin_data/` directory if you want to force a fresh download of all datasets.